Understand Custom & Standard Objects

 - List the types of custom fields an object can have.

-DreamHouse is a realty company that provides a way for customers to shop for homes and contact realtors online.
+DreamHouse is a realty company that provides a way for customers to shop for homes and contact real estate agents online.
 DreamHouse brokers use some of Salesforce’s standard functionality, like contacts and leads, to track home buyers.

 But when it comes to selling houses, there are a lot more things they want to track.
 For example, Salesforce doesn’t include a standard way to track properties.
 How is DreamHouse supposed to know which homes they have for sale or how much each home costs?